zalf179/zalf179/README.md

 # Hi there! 👋 I'm Muhammad Rizal Fadhillah

 🎯 **About Me**
 I'm a passionate and dedicated cybersecurity enthusiast, currently pursuing my studies while building my skills in [specific field, e.g., SOC Analyst, Penetration Testing, Malware Analysis].
-My goal is to make the digital world a safer place. 🚀
+I have hands-on lab experience with TryHackMe, CyberDefender, BTLO, and LetsDefend, and I have completed a mini SOC project using VirtualBox.

 ---